About Langlade County

 Langlade County, originally named New County was attached to Shawano County for administrative and judicial purposes until the population had increased to over one- thousand residents.
 The name New was changed to Langlade to honor Charles de Langlade, a noted officer in both the French and Indian and Revolutionary Wars who settled in Green Bay.

-Langlade County’s population is over 20,000 today.
+Langlade County’s population is under 20,000 today.
 Our highways serving Langlade County are US Highway 45 and State Highways 47, 52, 55, and 64.
 Our three industrial parks are located in the City of Antigo, Elcho; north on Hwy 45, and the Village of White Lake; County M south of State Highway 64 in eastern Langlade County, two miles west of the prestigious Wolf River.

 Logging and Wood Industry